Hyperart Thomasson: Influence

 The Thomasson boom after the publication of articles in Shashin Jidai had a big effect on students and young people interested in arts and the avant-garde.
 The word Thomasson even spread to people who did not understand what it referred to, in a kind of social phenomenon.
 The cover of Chōgeijutsu Tomason featured a lost neighborhood of Minato-ku in Tokyo, Tani-cho, which vanished due to land redevelopment.
 Whilst not directly related to Thomasson, the story of Tani embodied its spirit.
 Its use on the cover of the book had a large effect on the "Thomasson Boom".
 This case also showed the effects of the bubble economy on the city landscape.
 As historian Jordan Sand notes, cataloguing Thomasson was "a way of regaining some sense of the human imprint on the city in an era when that imprint was being rapidly erased."

 In 1983 the Thomasson Observation Center held an exhibition entitled "Cityscape in Anguish" at Gallery 612 in Shinjuku, displaying Akasegawa's paintings and photographs of Thomasson by Akasegawa, his students, and those sent in by readers of the magazine.
 Various tie-in events such as Thomasson bus tours, lectures by Akasegawa, as well as coverage on the Japanese national broadcaster NHK, and the publication, in 1987 of the complete "Chōgeijutsu Tomason", were the peak of the Thomasson Boom.

 Around the same time, other artists and intellectuals were pursuing similar projects.
 Terunobu Fujimori's work on Architecture Detectives, Hayashi Jōji's work cataloguing manhole covers, Minami Shinbo's collections of paper stickers, Ichigi Tsutomu's work on architectural fragments and other such collections, led to Chikuma Shobō publishing a book entitled Rojō kansatsugaku nyūmon ("Manual on Street Observation") in 1986.
 Alongside this, a Street Observation Society event was held to promote their work, along with a press conference.

 Although Street Observation did appear to be something of a boom, it was not the same type of movement that had surrounded the activities of Akasegawa, his students, and their magazine articles.
 After the arrival of the Street Observation Society, Thomasson disappeared from the public eye for a while, due in part to the fact that the Thomasson Observation Center, run by Akasegawa and his students, overwhelmed by press and public attention, stopped its activities soon after the boom reached its peak.

 In the years immediately after the Thomasson boom, the concept was referenced in cinema and literature.
 In the film Patlabor: The Movie (1989) a scene featured the "Atom-bomb type" Thomasson.
-William Gibson's 1993 SF novel Virtual Light also makes multiple references to Thomasson.
+William Gibson's 1993 novel Virtual Light also makes multiple references to Thomasson.